 Can I transfer £500,000 abroad from the UK?

 Yes — no legal barrier exists.
 You’ll need source of funds documentation and a provider experienced in large overseas transfers.
-A currency specialist is better suited than a bank at this scale.
+All Cambridge Currencies transfers are processed through FCA-authorised payment partners and are fully safeguarded.

 Cambridge Currencies handles large international transfers every day — from property completions to business payments and pension repatriations.
-We work exclusively with FCA-authorised payment partners, ensuring your funds are fully protected to the full amount at every stage.
 Request a free quote or call us to discuss your transfer.